mavix21/food-fun-travel/README.md

-# Astro + Sass Starter Template: NO scoped styles
+# Astro + Sass Starter Template: scoped styles

 This is the starter template for the final module of [Beyond CSS](https://beyondcss.dev).